expo/expo/docs/versions/v27.0.0/sdk/fingerprint.md

 title: Fingerprint
 ---

-Use TouchID (iOS) or the Fingerprint API (Android) to authenticate the user with a fingerprint scan.
+Use TouchID and FaceID (iOS) or the Fingerprint API (Android) to authenticate the user with a face or fingerprint scan.

 ### `Expo.Fingerprint.hasHardwareAsync()`

-Determine whether the Fingerprint scanner is available on the device.
+Determines whether a face or fingerprint scanner is available on the device.

 #### Returns

-- A boolean indicating whether the Fingerprint scanner is available on this device.
+- A boolean indicating whether a face or fingerprint scanner is available on this device.

 ### `Expo.Fingerprint.isEnrolledAsync()`

-Determine whether the device has saved fingerprints to use for authentication.
+Determine whether the device has saved fingerprints or facial data to use for authentication.

 #### Returns

-- A boolean indicating whether the device has saved fingerprints for authentication.
+- A boolean indicating whether the device has saved fingerprints or facial data for authentication.

 ### `Expo.Fingerprint.authenticateAsync()`